 This tutorial (which I followed almost two years ago) introduced me to some really helpful functionality in Photoshop that I’d never used before.
 After learning how to create a brushed metal effect, I made a replica of the thermostat in my apartment.
 (Side note: the explanation of Vector Masks in this article is poor.
 I just used a clipping mask for those portions instead.)

 The helpful thing about this tutorial and the one above is that you’re learning how to build something complete.
 Instead of “here’s how to do this one thing,” they demonstrate how to get a professional polish to a complete design, whether that be an icon or a complete user interface.

 Tests to Take

 When you’re ready, test out what you learned!
 The below visual design tests have explanations in them, so I won’t go into the details here.
 They’re each a great way to test and train your eye, and fun to come back to, to see how you’ve improved.

 I hope this list was helpful!
 I’d love to know if it was.
-If you have comments, questions, or (constructive) feedback, ping me on Twitter!
+If you have comments, questions, or (constructive) feedback, reach out on Twitter!